Vietnam.vn - Nền tảng quảng bá Việt Nam

 Geologist David Adede notes that the East African Rift has a rich history of tectonic and volcanic activity.
 While surface movement is limited, ongoing shifts deep within the Earth’s crust create areas of weakness that could one day rise to the surface.

-Here's what Africa might look like in millions of years.
+This is what Africa might look like in millions of years.
 Graphic: GI

 Researcher Stephen Hicks attributes the formation of a noticeable rift in Kenya to soil erosion from recent rains, suggesting the development may not be directly related to tectonic forces.
-However, Lucía Pérez Díaz admits that the seismic activity could be related to a fault line within the rift zone, although its exact cause remains under investigation.
+However, Lucía Pérez Díaz admits that the seismic activity could be related to a fault line within the rift zone, although its exact cause is still under investigation.

 In the vast deserts of Ethiopia, a remarkable phenomenon has been quietly unfolding since 2005 – a 35-mile-long rift known as the East African Rift.
 Photo: Reuters